turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 ```
 </section>

-In your repl, console log your "creatureCount" variable.
+In your file, console log your "creatureCount" variable.
 What do you get?

 ## Concatenating Variable Values